isopho01/EPL448-Near-Duplicate-Detection-of-Fake-News-Articles/README.md

 Each of the above CSV files is comma separated file and the arrays items are space seperated.

-# Installation all the libraries in requirements.txt using the following command
+# Installation
 Install all the libraries in requirements.txt using the following command:
 ```
 pip install -r requirements.txt
 ```

 # References
-The minimalistic version of the politifact_fake.csv and gossipcop_fake.csv datasets are a result of the work done for the FakeNewsNet project here https://github.com/KaiDMML/FakeNewsNet#fakenewsnet.
+The minimalistic version of the politifact_fake.csv and gossipcop_fake.csv datasets are a result of the work done for the FakeNewsNet project here https://github.com/KaiDMML/FakeNewsNet.
 The fake_news_domain_list.csv dataset was provided to us for the purpose of this assingment.

 If you use this dataset, please cite the following papers: